bucko13/bcoin-boilerplate/README.md

 ## Setup
 * Clone repository to local
 * Navigate to project directory
+* run `npm install`

 #### Default Front End (w/ jQuery)
-* run `npm run watch` to build js and output to dist/build.js.
+* run `npm run watch` to build js and output to `dist/build.js`.
 Will watch for updates to js in react-src directory
 * run `npm run build` for prod build (no verbose or source maps or watch)

 #### React Front End
 *(This builds from the `client/react-src` directory, with `client/react-src/index.js` as its entry point)*
-* run `npm run watch:react` to build js and output to dist/build.js.
+* run `npm run watch:react` to build js and output to `dist/build.js`.
 Will watch for updates to js in src directory
 * run `npm run build:react` for prod build (no verbose or source maps or watch)

 #### Styling
 stylings by default are just in `client/dist/build.css` which is requested in the empty index.html file.
 You can add your own build process for SASS, LESS, or modularized css, but there is none by default

-## Steps to Run Servers
+#### Steps to Run Servers
 * navigate to project directory
 * run `npm run start-server`
 * in another session run either `npm run start-bcoin` for a testnet full node or `npm run start-spv` for SPV node
 * send bcoin requests to http://localhost:5000/node/
 * client is served from http://localhost:5000

-default config file is setup in ./bcoin-config.js.
-This can be customized with your own options or you can specify your own config with the npm config param --config. e.g. `npm --config=./custom-config.js run start-bcoin`
+default config file is setup in `./bcoin-config.js`.
+This can be customized with your own options or you can specify your own config with the npm config param `--config`. e.g. `npm --config=./custom-config.js run start-bcoin`

 Nodejs server runs on port 5000 by default and acts as a router sending any requests to /node/ to the bcoin node (which runs on port 8080)